stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: No

-**Description**: Alert on containers that mount a host path as writable
+**Description**: Indicates when containers mount a host path as writable.

-**Remediation**: If you need to access files on the host, mount them as readOnly.
+**Remediation**: Set containers to mount host paths as readOnly, if you need to access files on the host.

 **Template**: [writable-host-mount](generated/templates.md#writable-host-mounts)